camunda/camunda-docs-manual/content/reference/rest/execution/message-event-subscription/post-message.md

 ---

-Deliver a message to a specific execution to trigger an existing message event subscription.
+Delivers a message to a specific execution by id, to trigger an existing message event subscription.
 Inject process variables as the message's payload.

 # Method